 3. LINE UPS

-Sometimes the line ups are super crazy and annoying expecially during hot summer, cold winter or when it rains.
-Around the noon (some days) you can wait up to 15 minutes.
+Sometimes the line ups are super crazy and annoying expecially during holidays and weekends or when it rains.
+Around the noon, after changing of guards, you can wait up to 20 minutes.
 The times vary.
 Best option is to enter Castle from the east.
-You will not wait so long.
-Basically just walk from Malostranská stop (metro A line / tram stop) via Staré královské schody (Old castle stairs) to reach east entrance.
-The worst entrance is from Prašný most because large groups of people take trams to the Castle and cause long line ups.
+You will not be waiting so long.
+Basically just walk from Malostranská via Staré královské schody (Old castle stairs) to reach east entrance.
+The worst entrance is from Prašný most.
+It´s also practical to enter the Castle while others are watching the changing of guards.
+The line ups will be definitely shorter.

 4. MY TIPS HOW TO MAKE THE MOST OF YOUR CASTLE VISIT (AND SAVE TIME AND NERVES)